Ohio STEP

 Include:

-- Write a detailed discussion on how you applied the STEM topics to your solution.
+- Write a detailed discussion on how you applied the STEM concepts to your solution.
 Do this by combining and expanding on the application research you previously conducted.

 - Make sure to cite your information as you write your paragraphs.